 We are now exactly 10 years from the GFC-bottom.
-Since then we have delivered a solid 10% annualised return, while carrying 76% average net exposure to markets.
+Since then we have delivered a solid 10% annualised return for the underlying Platinum International Fund, while carrying 76% average net exposure to markets.

 When we look at major markets of the world^[2] over the same period, our returns compare well against Japan, Germany, France (all 8% compound p.a.), UK (9% compound p.a.), China, India and Australia (10% compound p.a.) and Korea (11% compound p.a.).
 Only the US at 15% p.a. has done meaningfully better.